bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

-   -  **Lifetime**: Single cache entries can be invalidated either on request (see Caching Mode: Invalidate Cache), at a specific time of the day (String with time format :code:`"HH:mm:ss"`.
-E.g :code:`"23:50:00"`) or after a configurable period of time (In seconds.
-E.g.
-      :code:`3600` for one hour).
+   -  **Lifetime**: Single cache entries can be invalidated either on request (see Caching Mode: Invalidate Cache), at a specific time of the day (String with time format :code:`"HH:mm:ss"`, e.g., :code:`"23:50:00"`) or after a configurable period of time (In seconds, e.g., :code:`3600` for one hour).